OctoPrint/OctoPrint-FirmwareUpdater/doc/marlinbft.md

 Binary File ransfer is an alternative method to transfer the `firmware.bin` file to a printer that can be flashed from the SD card.

+**WARNING:** This feature is based on the experimental Marlin [Binary File Transfer Protocol](https://github.com/MarlinFirmware/Marlin/pull/14817).
+It works well, but the protocol will undergo changes before it goes final, which **will** break it.
+When that happens I will update the plugin, but it may not happen immediately.

 ## Table of Contents
 1. [Warnings and Caveats](#warnings-and-caveats)
 1. [Installation](#installation)